AscendLab

 Best inputs for extraction

-MP4, MOV, and WEBM are the safest choices, but support still depends on codec and browser.
+MP4, MOV, and WEBM are the safest choices, but support still depends on codec, browser, and device memory.

 Pick a meaningful frame

-Use the playhead and slider to avoid black intros, fade transitions, or motion blur.
+Use the playhead, slider, and output presets to avoid black intros, fade transitions, motion blur, or oversized thumbnails.

 Video Thumbnail Extractor

-Pick a frame from a local video and export it as PNG, JPG, or WEBP without uploading the file.
+Pick a frame from a local video and export it as PNG, JPG, or WEBP with browser-side processing.

 Drop video here or click to upload